 Accommodation in Belogradchik

 If you decide to stay in Belogradchick for more than one day there are some great options to stay close to the Belogradchik rocks for every budget.
 In general, Bulgaria is one of the cheapest countries in Europe to find accommodation and the hotels in Belogradchik are no exception.
-I will provide you a list of some of the best-rated places to stay in Belogradchik below.
+I will provide you with a list of some of the best-rated places to stay in Belogradchik below.

 - Fancy 4-star hotel with Spa: Hotel Skalite